Post-quantum cryptography: Lattice-based cryptography

 This approach includes cryptographic systems such as learning with errors, ring learning with errors (ring-LWE), the ring learning with errors key exchange and the ring learning with errors signature, the older NTRU or GGH encryption schemes, and the newer NTRU signature and BLISS signatures.
 Some of these schemes like NTRU encryption have been studied for many years without anyone finding a feasible attack.
 Others like the ring-LWE algorithms have proofs that their security reduces to a worst-case problem.
-The Post Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU be studied for standardization rather than the NTRU algorithm.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU be studied for standardization rather than the NTRU algorithm.
 At that time, NTRU was still patented.
 Studies have indicated that NTRU may have more secure properties than other lattice based algorithms.
+Two lattice-based algorithms, CRYSTALS-Kyber and CRYSTALS-Dilithium were among the first post-quantum algorithms standardised by NIST.

 Multivariate cryptography

 This includes cryptographic systems such as the Rainbow (Unbalanced Oil and Vinegar) scheme which is based on the difficulty of solving systems of multivariate equations.
 Various attempts to build secure multivariate equation encryption schemes have failed.
 However, multivariate signature schemes like Rainbow could provide the basis for a quantum secure digital signature.
-There is a patent on the Rainbow Signature Scheme.
+The Rainbow Signature Scheme is patented (the patent expires in August 2029).

 Hash-based cryptography

 This includes cryptographic systems such as Lamport signatures, the Merkle signature scheme, the XMSS, the SPHINCS, and the WOTS schemes.
 Hash based digital signatures were invented in the late 1970s by Ralph Merkle and have been studied ever since as an interesting alternative to number-theoretic digital signatures like RSA and DSA.
 Their primary drawback is that for any hash-based public key, there is a limit on the number of signatures that can be signed using the corresponding set of private keys.
-This fact had reduced interest in these signatures until interest was revived due to the desire for cryptography that was resistant to attack by quantum computers.
+This fact reduced interest in these signatures until interest was revived due to the desire for cryptography that was resistant to attack by quantum computers.
 There appear to be no patents on the Merkle signature scheme and there exist many non-patented hash functions that could be used with these schemes.
 The stateful hash-based signature scheme XMSS developed by a team of researchers under the direction of Johannes Buchmann is described in RFC 8391.

 Note that all the above schemes are one-time or bounded-time signatures, Moni Naor and Moti Yung invented UOWHF hashing in 1989 and designed a signature based on hashing (the Naor-Yung scheme) which can be unlimited-time in use (the first such signature that does not require trapdoor properties).